 We capture the moments of excitement and passion of the scientist/ecologist that make them relatable and inspiring to the public.
 We document the research process, by using images to outline the process to allow the public to not only have a little knowledge on conservation/ecology research but also get to know the work that goes into protecting wildlife.
 We get creative in the process.

 We aim at creating awareness about wildlife conservation by linking the public to ecological /conservation research processes through photography and photo stories.

-Let us help you document your ecological research process.
+We help you document your ecological research process and conservation outcomes.

 We have training in Wildlife Management both undergraduate and masters.
 Have experience working for Laikipia Wildlife Forum and BirdLife International.

 We have worked in capacities of Monitoring and Evaluation for 7 years.
 This is key in developing conservation outcome stories.

 We have training on Practical Video Editing for Scientist from Africa Digital Media Institute (ADMI)

 Ngamba Island is currently home to 49 orphaned and confiscated chimps, rescued from the illegal pet and bushmeat trade.
 Despite their initial trauma, chimps living at Ngamba have a safe and semi-natural environment in which to recover and eventually thrive over their long lives of up to 60 years.

 A platform for sharing stories that enables relevant knowledge sharing of everything nature and wildlife through photography, film and science.